cryptopepy/creature/README.md

 1. **OpenAI support**

   Latest OpenAI LLMs, like *o1-preview* and *GPT-4o*, are accessible as creature's analytic backend with [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
-Note that for using *o1* family of LLMs, you need to be OpenAI [Tier5](https://platform.openai.com/docs/guides/rate-limits/usage-tiers?context=tier-one#usage-tiers) customer.
+  **Note:** For using *o1* family of LLMs, you need to be OpenAI [Tier5](https://platform.openai.com/docs/guides/rate-limits/usage-tiers?context=tier-one#usage-tiers) customer.

 2. **HuggingFace support**